brownerd/atom-light-ui/README.md

 ## Resources
 I orignally forked [Seti UI](https://github.com/jesseweed/seti-ui), but it broke in the lastest version of Atom.
-I then generated the forked the light-ui from Atom.
+I then forked the light-ui from Atom.
 This UI is a customization of both.